Vivo Y22t price in Pakistan & detailed

-The Vivo Y36 is now available for purchase on the market with great features....
+The Vivo Y20 is easily available on the market at an affordable price with...

-Vivo has just launched the budget-friendly Y22 series, offering impressive features, and it will be available soon on the market.

-It comes with a 6.5-inch IPS LCD capacitive touchscreen display with a resolution of 720 x 1600 pixels.
+The device has a 6.5-inch IPS LCD capacitive touchscreen display with a resolution of 720 x 1600 pixels.

-The device features a triple camera setup on the back with an LED flash.
+The phone features a triple camera setup on the back with an LED flash

 Vivo Y22t price in Pakistan